• Skip to primary navigation

 • Once combined, transfer the wet ingredients onto the dry ingredients.
 Mix just until the dry ingredients are moistened.

-• For the topping, mix together all ingredients in a small bowl.
+• For the topping, mix together oats, brown sugar, cinnamon, and butter in a small bowl.

 • Bake 20-22 minute or until a toothpick inserted comes out clean.